Groovy Hemp Company CBD Oil Glossary. Gain CBD Knowledge and Clarity

-Groovy Hemp Company CBD and CBG Oil Glossary (Terms and Definitions)
+Groovy Hemp Company CBD Oil Glossary

-Cannabis Sativa L This a plant species in the Cannabis genus.
+Cannabis Sativa L This is a plant species in the Cannabis genus.
 Includes agricultural hemp and marijuana, which are two different strains of Cannabis Sativa L. Two different strains mean hemp and marijuana are two different plants.

 Industrial Hemp Hemp and Cannabis are two strains that come from the same species (Cannabis Sativa).
 Hemp is the strain that contains less than 0.3% THC (the psychoactive compound found in Cannabis) Industrial Hemp is the lowest grade of Hemp used as a supplement.
 The two higher grades are pharmaceutical grade and food grade.

 Hemp Extract This is an oil extracted from hemp’s aerial plant parts (leaves and mostly flowers/buds), containing a natural blend of phytocannabinoids.

 Hemp Oil This is used interchangeably with hemp extract but be cautious: some companies use this term when they really mean hemp seed oil.

 Hemp Seed Oil This is an oil extracted from hemp seeds (nutritious but contains almost no phytocannabinoids).
 It does contain omega-3 and omega-6 along with other nutrients that are excellent for skincare and overall health.

 Phytocannabinoids These are natural chemical compounds found in hemp extract that have been studied for various potential effects.
 Hemp oil extract contains many phytocannabinoids including cannabidiol (CBD).